tomcdj71-openclassrooms/BileMo/README.md

 Once you've ran `symfony serve` you can open your browser and go to [http://localhost:8000/api](http://localhost:8000/api) and start using the app

-Here's the credentials for testing the app :
+If you want to test the app :
 ```json
 username: company0@company.com
 password: password